 When heavy-duty cleaners haven’t eradicated smells in drywall, plaster, or woodwork, add a fresh coat of paint or stain, or replace the drywall or wood altogether.

 On brick and cement, apply a sealant appropriate for the surface for $25 to $100.
 That may smother and seal in the odor, keeping it from reemerging.

-#6 Place Potpourri or Scented Candles in Strategic Locations
+#6 Place Reed Diffuser Sticks or Scented Candles in Strategic Areas

-Put a bow on your deep clean with potpourri and scented candles.
-Don’t go overboard and turn off buyers sensitive to perfumes.
-Simply place a bowl of mild potpourri in your foyer to create a warm first impression, and add other mild scents to the kitchen and bathrooms.
+Put a bow on your deep clean with reed diffuser sticks or scented candles.
+Just remember to avoid going overboard.
+You don't want to turn off buyers sensitive to perfumes.
+Simply place reed diffusers in your foyer to create a warm first impression and add other subtle scents in the kitchen and bathrooms.

 #7 Control Urine Smells

 If your dog uses indoor pee pads, put down a new pad each time the dog goes.
 Throw them away outside in a trash can with a tight lid.
 Remove even clean pads from view before each showing.

 Replace kitty litter daily, rather than scooping used litter clumps, and sweep up around the litter box.
 Hide the litter box before each showing.

 #8 (Temporarily) Relocate Pets